jruydemir/recipes/sides/hummus.md

 4. Now to get rid of the husks.
 Stir the chickpeas gently, and pour off the water.
 This should flush out a lot of the husks.
 Refill with water, stir, and pour off again.
 Repeat until you're satisfied.
 The less husk that remain the smoother the hummus will come out.

 5. You should have roughly 600g now.
-Place the chickpeasm garlic, lemon juice, and salt in a food processor bowl.
+Place the chickpeas, garlic, lemon juice, and salt in a food processor bowl.
 Blend until you get a stiff paste.

 6. With the machine still running, add the tahini paste.
 Finally, slowly drizzle ice & water and allow it to mix until you get a very smooth and creamy paste.
 Taste a small bit and adjust salt, lemon, and water to your preference.